SeanJxie/ProgrammableImageArt/README.md

 # ProgrammableImageArt
-Write code, make pretty pictures.
+Using code to make art.

 # Dependencies
 Uses ```numpy```, ```PIL```, and ```keyboard```.